On the way back from one of

 I purchased a telephone at a flea market in

 As you can see from these pictures, I also picked up

 The telephone was a Багта-50 (that is, Bagta-50), built in the Soviet Union in 1955.
 According to what was written in crayon or wax pencil on a tightly folded piece of paper inside the phone, it had received its most recent maintenance in 1968.

-I used this on a POTS (Plain Old Telephone Service) landline connection for a number of years, but in 2007 I dropped the landline and went all-GSM.
+I used this on a POTS (Plain Old Telephone Service) landline connection for a number of years, but in 2007 I dropped the landline and went all-mobile.
 That was useful in some ways, but meant that the Багта-50 was no longer usable due to shortcomings in the GSM system design.
-Until I finally got around to interfacing it to GSM....
+Until I finally got around to interfacing it to the mobile network....